-We know the feeling well.
-Almost too well.
+We all know the feeling well, almost too well.
 You got carried away last night in your favorite new Old Quarter bar in Hanoi… Bars close early in Hanoi, so it’s 7am and you’re already awake.
 A small dragon is clawing its way out of your head.
 Time for breakfast.

 Two Words: Street.
 Food.